huggingface/huggingface_hub/docs/source/en/package_reference/serialization.md

 ## Load torch models

-The loading helpers support both single-file and sharded checkpoints in either safetensors or PyTorch format. [`load_torch_model`] takes a `nn.Module` and a checkpoint path (either a single file or a directory) as input and returns the loaded model.
+The loading helpers support both single-file and sharded checkpoints in either safetensors or pickle format. [`load_torch_model`] takes a `nn.Module` and a checkpoint path (either a single file or a directory) as input and load the weights into the model.

 [[autodoc]] huggingface_hub.load_torch_model